bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-ionic-cordova-apps.md

    ![Screenshot](https://yv69yaruhkt48w.preview.forestry.io/img/code-signing/ios-code-signing/provisioning-and-certificate-upload.png)
 4. Make sure you have the **Certificate and profile installer** Step in your Workflow as this Step can download and install the certificates on the virtual machine.
 5. Add the **Generate cordova build configuration** Step to your Workflow.
-(This step does all the configuration needed for the next step, which is **Cordova Archive** or **Ionic Archive**.)
+(This Step does all the configuration needed for the next step, which is **Cordova Archive** or **Ionic Archive**.)
 It must come after the **Certificate and profile installer** Step.
-6. Fill in the required input for the step.
+6. Fill in the required input for the Step.
 Please note that both the **Code Signing Identity** and the **Provisioning Profile** are required inputs for iOS apps even though they are not marked as such.
    * **Build configuration**: you can set it to either `debug` or `release`.
    * **Code Sign Identity**: enter a Developer or a Distribution identity.
    * **Provisioning Profile**: enter the appropriate Provisioning Profile.